newburyrn/newburyrn.github.io/markdowns/education.md

 ---
 layout: page
-title: Resume
+title: Education
 subtitle: subtitle
 ---

 My name is Ryan Newbury.
 I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family
+- This page is for education details

 What else do you need?